ZCLFreeman/ac/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Neural mechanisms of post-traumatic stress conditions and psychosis
+  - Post-traumatic stress conditions and psychosis
   - Psychological interventions
-  - Neurodiversity and disability theory
+  - Critical neurodiversity and disability theory
   - Open science approaches

 # Education to show in About widget